measurement-factory/squid-notes/architecture.md

-thumbX: When selecting the Squid (or OS) version to deploy: Start with the latest supported version you can deploy.
+thumbX{admin-which-version}: When selecting the Squid (or OS) version to
+deploy: Start with the latest supported version you can deploy.

 This rule maximizes the remaining support period, giving your more time before the required upgrade.